aishwarya1712/markdown-datasheet-for-datasets/datasheet-company-dataset.md

-# Datasheet: *Your Dataset Name Here*
+# Datasheet: *People Data Labs Company Dataset*

-Author: *Your Name Here*
+Author: *Aishwarya Sriram*

-Organization: *Your Organization Here*
+Organization: *University of California, Berkeley*

 ## Motivation

 *The questions in this section are primarily intended to encourage dataset creators to clearly articulate their reasons for creating the dataset and to promote transparency about funding interests.*

-1. **For what purpose was the dataset created?** Was there a specific task in mind?
+1. **For what purpose was the Company Dataset created?** Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.

 	*Your Answer Here*